-In severe early-onset FSH, deafness is a frequent problem.
+In severe early-onset FSH, deafness is a common symptom.
 Changes also occur in the eyes, although this seldom affects vision.
 However, people with FSH should have their eyes checked regularly.

-Other difficulties faced by people with FSH include:
+Other issues faced by people with FSH include:

 - trouble combing hair, hanging out washing and reaching high shelves, due to an inability to raise the arms

 - a tendency to trip due to foot drop

 - a tendency for one or both knees to give out

 Due to the understated and variable nature of FSH symptoms, health professionals are sometimes challenged to identify the condition.
 This is where genetic testing can quickly assist with a diagnosis.

 Progression of FSH